AradiPatrik/MarkusChair/README.md

 # MarkusChair
 Hey there! 👋
 I see you found my chair.
-Great!
-Feel free to try it, use it for a day if I'm not in the office.
-Here's an introduction of it:
+Great! **Feel free to try it**, use it for a day if I'm not in the office.

-The IKEA Markus is an ideal blend of comfort, support, and affordability.
-Designed with long working hours in mind, it offers excellent lumbar support and an adjustable headrest, ensuring your back stays protected and comfortable throughout the day.
-Its sleek design fits any office aesthetic, and its durability means you get great value for your money.

-Make sure to tinker with it, here are all the possible adjustments you can make (don't worry I can quickly reset it to the way I like it)
+Make sure to *tinker with it*, here are all the possible adjustments you can make (don't worry I can quickly reset it to the way I like it)
 ![Adjustments](Adjustments.png)

 ## If you like it I have great news for you!